Chisana, Alaska

 Chisana (also Shushanna) (Tsetsaan' Na in Ahtna) is a census-designated place (CDP) in the Copper River Census Area in the U.S. state of Alaska.
-As of the 2010 Census, the population of the CDP was 0.
+As of the 2020 census, Chisana had a population of 0.
 The English name Chisana derives from the Ahtna Athabascan name Tsetsaan' Na, meaning literally 'copper river' (not to be confused with the river known in English as the Copper River).
 The Chisana River joins the Nabesna River just north of Northway Junction, Alaska, to form the Tanana River, a major tributary of the Yukon River.
 The Chisana Airport consists of a turf and gravel runway which is largely serviced by flights from Tok, Alaska.

 In 1985, the community was listed as Chisana Historic District on the National Register of Historic Places as a historic district.

 In 1998 the Chisana Historic Mining Landscape historic district, comprising the community and a wide 27000 acre area located partly in Copper River Census Area and partly in Southeast Fairbanks Census Area, was listed on the National Register of Historic Places.